chakra-ui/eslint-plugin-panda/docs/rules/no-config-function-in-source.md

 📋 This rule is enabled in `plugin:@pandacss/recommended`.

-🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## Rule details

 ❌ Examples of **incorrect** code for a file named `App.tsx`: